42lan/boot2root/writeup1.md

 On [Edit Profile](https://192.168.0.21/forum/index.php?mode=user&action=edit_profile) page the email of profile is `laurie@borntosec.net`.

+# Webmail
 Using the initial password `!q\]Ej?*5K5cy*AJ` and the `laurie@borntosec.net` allow to connect [webmail](https://192.168.0.21/webmail).

 An email from `qudevide@mail.borntosec.net` contains credentials `root/Fg-'kKXBj87E:aJ$` to access DB [phpmyadmin](https://192.168.0.21/phpmyadmin/).

+# phpMyAdmin - injection of web shell

 Once logedd into [phpmyadmin](https://192.168.0.21/phpmyadmin/) a [webshell](https://en.wikipedia.org/wiki/Web_shell) can be injected using `OUTFILE` statement.
 But it requires to find a writtable directory of Apache web server where the webshell can be put in.
-To do so, `dirb` can be runned on [https://192.168.0.21/forum](https://192.168.0.21/forum).
+To do so, **dirb** can be runned on [https://192.168.0.21/forum](https://192.168.0.21/forum).

 ```shell
 ┌──(kali㉿kali)-[~]